 Free Up System Resources

-Before launching a VR session, shut down background apps like cloud sync tools, browsers, or media players.
+To fully optimize a gaming laptop for VR, shut down background apps like cloud sync tools, browsers, or media players.
 Use Task Manager to ensure no unnecessary apps are using system resources.

 For wireless VR streaming (like Oculus Air Link), make sure you’re using a stable 5GHz WiFi or, ideally, a wired Ethernet connection.
 Reduce your headset’s refresh rate if needed, and disable any unnecessary Bluetooth or wireless connections that might cause interference.